nodejs/node/doc/api/util.md

 * Returns: {boolean}

 Returns `true` if the value is a native `External` value.

-A native `External` value is a special type of object whose data is not stored within the JavaScript managed heap and does not conform to standard JavaScript types.
-Such objects are created either by Node.js internals or native addons and are wrapped by a JavaScript object.
+A native `External` value is a special type of object that contains a C++ `void*` pointer for access from native code, and has no other properties.
+Such objects are created either by Node.js internals or native addons.

 ### `util.types.isFloat32Array(value)`
 <!-- YAML